 05 of 07

-Royal China Company may be most familiar for their prolific Willow Ware, their version of the centuries-old Blue Willow pattern, introduced in 1948.
+Royal China Company may be most familiar for its prolific Willow Ware, their version of the centuries-old Blue Willow pattern, introduced in 1948.
 They also made other Mid-Century dinnerware with a modernist twist.

 Patterns like Blue Heaven, Autumn Haze, Star Glow, and Aria all have the modern flair that collectors relish finding today.
 Identifying these patterns is easy since many of them are marked with the name as part of an equally modern-looking back stamp.